 The fifth-richest person in America worked hard from an early age to earn money.
 Sure, his father was a congressman, but young Warren Buffett still developed an entrepreneurial spirit that led him to sell bubble gum, golf balls and magazines to anyone who would buy them.
 This is the guy who filed his first tax return -- with deductions -- at age 14, after all.

-He studied math in high school to become a stockbroker and went to study business in college and graduate school.
+He studied math in high school to become a stockbroker and went on to study business in college and graduate school.
 Buffett later worked for his investing idol, Benjamin Graham -- and he worked hard, learning the ins and outs of value investing.